Have you considered getting involved in property renovations?

-Many older homes have foundation problems including rising damp and repairing these could cost you an arm and a leg.
+Many older homes have foundation problems including rising dampness and repairing these could cost you an arm and a leg.

-Damage to the damp course on top of the foundations or ongoing leaks or poor drainage can result in mould inside the walls.
+Damage to the damp course on top of the foundations ongoing leaks or poor drainage can result in mold inside the walls.

 Depending on the damage, this can often be expensive.